ShaddyDC/shaddydc.github.io/shaddy.dev/content/posts/divisible-numbers-challenge.md

 Say we just looked at the number $8$ and saw that it does not divide by $7$.
 We know that the next number after $8$ that $7$ does divide is $14$, so we can just skip doing a division for $11$ and $12$.
 In other words, if we look at $x$, the next number to consider has to have size at least $\left\lfloor \frac x i \right\rfloor\cdot i + i$, or `(x/i)*i+i` (remember that in C++ integer division automatically rounds down!), or even `x-(x%i)+i`.
-In a similar way, you immediately know that if all numbers in `b` are smaller than $i$, none of them can be divided by it.
+Similarly, you immediately know that if all numbers in `b` are smaller than $i$, none of them can be divided by it.
 Depending on the dataset, it may even make sense to check each multiple of $i$ instead of doing a single division.
 This might look something like this.